devMarcos12/devMarcos12/README.md

 ### print("Hello World!")

 I'm Marcos Junior, a software developer student.
-Currently I'm a Software Developer at Kryptus ED S.A. working with machine learning algorithms and automations.
+Currently I'm a Software Developer Intern at Kryptus ED S.A. working with machine learning algorithms and automations.

 During my separete time I like to train, run, enjoy astronomy and have fun!